mchilcott/TrackingCOVID/README.md

 ![NZ's Total Cases, By DHB](https://raw.githubusercontent.com/mchilcott/TrackingCOVID/master/NZModel/NZByDHB.png)

-And taking into account how many people are actually serviced by that District Health Board
+And taking into account how many people are actually serviced by that District Health Board, we see that the Southern district has an unfair share of the number of cases.
 ![NZ's Total Cases, By DHB Per Capita](https://raw.githubusercontent.com/mchilcott/TrackingCOVID/master/NZModel/NZByDHBPerCap.png)

 ### NZ vs The World